varunpm1/VPCollectionViewLayout/README.md

 Drag and drop the folder `VPCollectionViewLayout` into your project.
 Add a collection view wherever needed in your xib or storyboard and change the flow layout class to custom and enter the name of the class as `VPCollectionViewLayout`.

-The currently supported layouts are - vertical, horizontal, centralizedVertical and centralizedHorizontal (more detail explanation mentioned within the class).
+The currently supported layouts are - vertical, horizontal, centralizedVertical, centralizedHorizontal and circular (more detail explanation mentioned within the class).

 # ![Screenshot](/Vertical.png)